DaveBenham/VenomPremium/VenomChaosBoxes.md

 ## Context menus

-### Add Vlippoo Box+
-You can use this menu option to add a [Vlippoo Box Plus module](#vlippoo-box-plus) to your patch.
-If you purchased the Vlippoo Box then this is the only way to access the Vlippoo Box Plus.
-If you purchased the entire Chaos Boxes plugin then you can access the Vlippoo Box Plus through your module browser, and there is no need to use this option.

 ### Attenuator configuration
 Controls the behavior of the Rungler and CV modulation knobs
 - **Unipolar** ***(default)*** - Attenuates the modulation signal to between 0% and 100%